What Is Deion Sanders' Net Worth, Salary, and Career Earnings?

 Between NFL and MLB salaries, Deion Sanders earned just under $60 million in contract money alone – $45 million from NFL salaries and $13 million from baseball salaries.
 After adjusting for inflation, the combined amount is the same as around $93 million in today's dollars.
 As you know, Deion also earned tens of millions more from endorsements with major companies, including Nike, Pepsi, Sega, Burger King, American Express, and Pizza Hut.

-As you can see from the tables below, from 1991 to 1997 and then again in 2000, Deion double-dipped professional salaries.
+As you can see from the tables below, from 1991 to 1997 and then again in 2000, Deion double-dipped on professional salaries.
 He earned both a baseball AND an NFL salary.
 His peak single season was 1995, when he earned $7 million from the Dallas Cowboys and $3.66 million from the Cincinnati Reds, for a total of $10.66 million.
 After adjusting for inflation, that's the same as earning $20 million in a year today.

-Deion Sanders NFL Earnings: | ||
+Deion Sanders' NFL Earnings: | ||

 Season | Team | Salary |